Windows XP: Editions

 Diagram representing the main editions of Windows XP.
 It is based on the category of the edition (grey) and codebase (black arrow).

-Windows XP was released in two major editions on launch: Home Edition and Professional Edition.
+Windows XP was released in two major editions on launch: Home Edition and Professional.
 Both editions were made available at retail as pre-loaded software on new computers and as boxed copies.
 Boxed copies were sold as "Upgrade" or "Full" licenses; the "Upgrade" versions were slightly cheaper, but require an existing version of Windows to install.
 The "Full" version can be installed on systems without an operating system or existing version of Windows.
 The two editions of XP were aimed at different markets: Home Edition is explicitly intended for consumer use and disables or removes certain advanced and enterprise-oriented features present on Professional, such as the ability to join a Windows domain, Internet Information Services, and Multilingual User Interface.
 Windows 98 or Me can be upgraded to either Home Edition or Professional and Windows NT 4.0 or 2000 can only be upgraded to Professional.
 Windows' software license agreement for pre-loaded licenses allows the software to be "returned" to the OEM for a refund if the user does not wish to use it.
 Despite the refusal of some manufacturers to honor the entitlement, it has been enforced by courts in some countries.

 Two specialized variants of XP were introduced in 2002 for certain types of hardware, exclusively through OEM channels as pre-loaded software.
 Windows XP Media Center Edition was initially designed for high-end home theater PCs with TV tuners (marketed under the term "Media Center PC"), offering expanded multimedia functionality, an electronic program guide, and digital video recorder (DVR) support through the Windows Media Center application.
 Microsoft also unveiled Windows XP Tablet PC Edition, which contains additional pen input features, and is optimized for mobile devices meeting its Tablet PC specifications.
 Two different 64-bit editions of XP were made available.
 The first, Windows XP 64-Bit Edition, was intended for IA-64 (Itanium) systems; as IA-64 usage declined on workstations in favor of AMD's x86-64 architecture, the Itanium edition was discontinued in January 2005.
 A new 64-bit edition supporting the x86-64 architecture, called Windows XP Professional x64 Edition, was released in April 2005.